dmr4eg/javas/README.md

 <h1>
-    Hi there, this is a repository for my personal java codes.
+    Hi there, this is a repository for my personal java learnings.

 </h1>